 Below are answers to some of the questions you may have.
 Should you not find an answer, send us an email and we will either post the question here, or put you in touch with someone directly.

 Additional questions?
 Connect with us by email.

-Throughout this important transition, we will maintain a risk-based approach to re-opening campus, with strict adherence to all provincial directives.
+Throughout all transitions that have occurred at TRU during this pandemic, we have maintained a risk-based approach with strict adherence to all provincial directives.

 FAQ for all employees

 Where can I learn more about the university’s safety plan and other details on what is being done to keep everyone safe?
-Added July 31
+Updated March 8, 2021

 What areas of campus are currently open?
 Updated Sept.
 1

 The Campus Services and Spaces page provides information on what parts of campus are open.
 Although some spaces are closed to students, employees can access offices in all building.

 Can those working remotely visit campus?
 Updated Jan.
 20

 In response to current provincial restrictions, we have asked all areas, wherever possible, to reduce their numbers on-campus to only those who need to be on site to do their work.
 As a result, remote workers include those who were once approved to come to campus but have returned to working remotely, and those who have been working remotely throughout the pandemic.